COGS108/Overview/COGS108-Syllabus.md

 We will work hard to grade everyone fairly and return assignments quickly.
 But, we know you also work hard and want you to receive the grade you’ve earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.

-If you think there is a mistake in your grade, request a regrade within 72 hours of your receipt of the grade on Piazza via a *Private* message to "Instructor & TAs" and use the "regrades" category.
+If you think there is a mistake in your grade, request a regrade within 72 hours of your receipt of the grade on Piazza via a *Private* note to "instructors" and use the "regrades" folder.
+[HOWTO for Piazza private notes here](https://support.piazza.com/support/solutions/articles/48000616669-post-a-private-note).
 This message should include evidence of why you think your answer was correct (i.e. a specific reference to something said in lecture) and should point to the specific part of the assignment in question.

 Note that points will *not* be rewarded if you fail to follow instructions.
 For example, if the instructions say to name the variable `orange` and you name it `ornage` (misspelled), you will not be rewarded credit upon regrade.
 This is because (1) following instructions and being detail-oriented is important and (2) there are hundreds of students taking the course this quarter.
 It would be an unfair burden to place on TAs if we didn’t have this policy.